costinbadea-93/store_management/README.md

 Request object are also validated via "hibernate-validator", so for that I designed a dto object that holds those validations in front of what is retrieved in service.
 Those are also treated in ControllerAdvice

 There were also unit tests written for service and for controller (junit + mock mvc).
-Also the scenarios are simple, keeping in mind that the operations in application are very simple.
+Also the test cases are simple, keeping in mind that the operations in application are very simple.